Functions Development Guidelines

 Create a Package.

 Click Create package.
-Choose to Configure your own Package and fill in the Package name and description.
-Confirm the changes by clicking Next.
+Choose Configure your own.
+Enter a Package name and description.
+Click Next.

 -